Carolers “pass it on” in performance for Fisher House families

 |0

-This work, Carolers “pass it on” in performance for Fisher House families [Image 1 of 2], by 2nd Lt.
+This work, Carolers “pass it on” in performance for Fisher House families, by 2nd Lt.
 Sarah Johnson, identified by DVIDS, is free of known copyright restrictions under U.S. copyright law.

 LEAVE A COMMENT